FOSS-Cell-GECPKD/OpenHack-20/README.md

 ![image](https://raw.githubusercontent.com/FOSS-Cell-GECPKD/OpenHack-20/master/openhack-banner.png)

-OpenHack '20 is a three month program conducted at GEC Palakkad which offers students an opportunity to build open source projects under the FOSS Cell.
-Students get to learn the git workflow, new languages/frameworks, improve leadership and collaboration skills while following best open source practices.
+OpenHack '20 is a 3-month program (5 Sep - 21 Nov) conducted at GEC Palakkad which offers students an opportunity to build open source projects under the FOSS Cell.
+Students get to learn the git workflow, new languages/frameworks, improve leadership and collaboration skills while following best coding and open-source practices.
 This will also help them prepare for programs like Google Summer of Code and the MLH Fellowship.

 ## How to participate?